-- (b) provided with accommodation by the Minister for a continuous period of more than 24 hours in the exercise of the Minister's functions under any enactment. - (5) In determining the "ordinary residence" of a child for the purposes of this Law, there shall be disregarded any period in which the child lives in any place - (a) which is a school or institution; - (b) in accordance with the requirements of a supervision order under this Law; or - (c) while the child is being provided with accommodation by or on behalf of the Minister. - (6) Any notice or other document required under this Law to be served on any person may be served on the person by being delivered personally to the person, or being sent by post to the person in a registered letter or by the recorded delivery service at the person's proper address. - (7) Any notice or other document required to be served on a body corporate or a firm shall be duly served if it is served on the secretary or clerk of that body or a partner of that firm. - (8) For the purpose of this Article and of Article 7 of the Interpretation (Jersey) Law 195412 in its application to this Article, the proper address of a person - - (a) in the case of a secretary or clerk of a body corporate, shall be that of the registered or principal office of that body; - (b) in the case of a partner of a firm, shall be that of the principal office of the firm; and - (c) in any other case, shall be the last known address of the person to be served.
+- (4) - (5) In determining the "ordinary residence" of a child for the purposes of this Law, there shall be disregarded any period in which the child lives in any place - (a) which is a school or institution; - (b) in accordance with the requirements of a supervision order under this Law; or - (c) while the child is being provided with accommodation by or on behalf of the Minister. - (6) Any notice or other document required under this Law to be served on any person may be served on the person by being delivered personally to the person, or being sent by post to the person in a registered letter or by the recorded delivery service at the person's proper address. - (7) Any notice or other document required to be served on a body corporate or a firm shall be duly served if it is served on the secretary or clerk of that body or a partner of that firm. - (8) For the purpose of this Article and of Article 7 of the Interpretation (Jersey) Law 1954 in its application to this Article, the proper address of a person -

+- (a) in the case of a secretary or clerk of a body corporate, shall be that of the registered or principal office of that body; - (b) in the case of a partner of a firm, shall be that of the principal office of the firm; and - (c) in any other case, shall be the last known address of the person to be served.